OpenWealth/OpenWealth/README.md

 ## Repository structure

-All the API specification source files are contained in the `src` folder with a cantianed folder for each API and folder `generics` containing files shared among all APIs.
+All the API specification source files are contained in the `src` folder with a contained folder for each API and folder `generics` containing files shared among all APIs.
 An API folder contains the root `API.yaml` which references files in folders structured by the redocly convention:

 ```md